RaniaBenman/demo-cicd-ide-multiws/README.md

 ## Interactive execution and development from a local environment

-In order to launch this application remotely from your local environment and outside of this automation chain, make sure to set up the following :
+In order to launch this application remotely from your local environment and outside of this automation chain, please make sure to set up the following :
 1. With Databricks CLI, create a profile using your credentials from the **Dev** Databricks workspace
-2. In the `.dbx/project.json` file, replace the profile name of the dev environment configurationby the one you declared in step 1
+2. In the `.dbx/project.json` file, replace the profile name of the dev environment configuration by the one you declared in step 1
 3. `dbx` expects that the cluster for interactive execution already exists on the **Dev** Databricks workspace and that it supports `%pip` and `%conda` magic [commands](https://docs.databricks.com/libraries/notebooks-python-libraries.html).
 This cluster's name is passed as the `cluster-name` parameter, as illustrated in the commands bellow.

 4. Job configurations for application execution and test execution are already provided to you in the `conf/deployment.yml`
-5. Execute your code remotely on the **Dev** Databricks workspace by launching either one of the following commands from your terminal and replacing *neutral* with the name of your cluster :
+5. Execute your code remotely on the **Dev** Databricks workspace by launching either one of the following commands from your local terminal after replacing *neutral* with the name of your cluster :

 ```dbx execute --environment=dev --cluster-name="neutral" --job=demo-cicd-ide-multiws```